 University of Southern California (Related Program)

-The USC Viterbi School of Engineering offers an online master's in green technologies that provides students with a thorough understanding of green systems and the environment, energy technology and efficiency, and sustainability and society.
+The USC Viterbi School of Engineering offers an online master of science in green technologies that provide students with a thorough understanding of green systems and the environment, sustainability and society, and energy technology and efficiency.
 Through the program, students are exposed to the supply and demand sides of alternative energy sources and carbon waste management.

 The 27-credit curriculum explores topics on industrial ecology, sustainable infrastructure systems, energy and process efficiency, energy and the environment, renewable energy in power systems, environmental and regulatory compliance, and sustainable design and construction.